isaiahnields/BusinessClassifier/README.md

 1. Clone the repository to your computer.
 2. Run 'pip install -r requirements.txt'.
 3. Run main.py with Python 3.6.

+## Functionality

+After running the programming according to the directions above, the user displayed a graphial interface.

 ## iMobile3